Viktoria-Luise-Platz

 Viktoria-Luise-Platz is a hexagonal place on Motzstraße in Schöneberg, Berlin.
 It was laid out in 1900.
 It is named after Princess Viktoria Luise of Prussia 1892 - 1980, the daughter of Kaiser Wilhelm II of Germany, and Great-Grand daughter of Queen Victoria.
+It is served by Viktoria-Luise-Platz station on the U4 line of the Berlin U-Bahn.